 I have an older child who needs to be baptised.
 What do I do?

 Children over the age of seven will undergo preparation for baptism differently, through the Rite of Christian Initiation for Children.
-Please contact Fr Jonathan for more information about this.
+Please contact Fr Tom for more information about this.